 SharePoint Online: Export List Items to CSV using PowerShell

-Requirement: Export SharePoint online list items to CSV file from client side.
+Requirement: Export SharePoint Online list items to a CSV file.

-SharePoint Online PowerShell to Export List to CSV:
+SharePoint Online Export List Items to CSV using PowerShell

 Export SharePoint Online List Items to CSV using PowerShell